Bentwhistle The Dragon In A Threat from the Past – My Review!!

 In an action packed adventure that features both human and dragon team sports, you’ll learn the true story of George and the Dragon, get a dragon-like perspective on human social issues and insight into what to do if you meet a giant spider grinning at you when you’re wearing nothing but your smile!

 You’d be flamin’ mad to miss it.

 Who doesn’t like dragons?
 Especially dragons who nurture and guide humans.
 And dragons who can change shape and pass for humans and live among us.
 That is what you get in Bentwhistle the Dragon!
 The dragon characters entertained me, the mystery of both Gee Tee and Manson intrigued me, and the laminium ball game reminded me of Quidditch!
 I liked the interplay among the characters, and the three major dragons in the story (Tank, Richie, and Peter) had a delightful friendship.
 Overall, a good read!

 The story dragged in a few places.
-In particular, Peter’s indecision and Richie’s refusal to believe Manson’s evil slowed the booked.
-In spite of those slow parts, none of these affected the read as a whole.
+In particular, Peter’s indecision and Richie’s refusal to believe Manson’s evil slowed the book.
+In spite of those slow parts, none of them affected the read as a whole.